netzkontrast/context-engineering-kit/docs/plugins/mcp/README.md

 2. **Serena MCP Setup** - Enable semantic code analysis and symbol-based operations
 3. **Build MCP** - Create custom MCP servers for any service or API

-Each command guides you through the MCP setup processes and updates your project's CLAUDE.md file to ensure consistent MCP usage across your team.
+Each command guide through the MCP setup processes and updates your project's CLAUDE.md file to ensure consistent MCP usage across your team.

 ## Quick Start